omenmicro/alpha/sw/Monitor/v4/readme.md

 `RST 1` sends the value in accumulator to the serial port.

-`RST 2` calls the SERIN routine - it waits for serial port and returns the last character received in the A register (accumulator).
+`RST 2` calls the SERIN routine - it checks serial port and returns the last character received in the A register (accumulator).
+If there is no character waiting, it sets Z flag.

 `RST 3` is a SYSCALL - System call routine.
 It is followed by a byte, which specify the desired function.
 Values are: